-The Company sold trade receivables to financial institutions, of which \$334.2 million and \$325.2 million were outstanding as of September 30, 2018 and 2017, respectively.
+The Company sold trade receivables and contract assets to financial institutions, of which \$364.5 million and \$334.2 million were outstanding as of September 30, 2019 and 2018, respectively.
 The Company does not retain financial or legal obligations for these receivables that would result in material losses.
 The Company's ongoing involvement is limited to the remittance of customer payments to the financial institutions with respect to the sold trade receivables.